How to make money with Pokémon Go

-Ivy claims her ad was a joke, but she got lots of requests – including a lawyer and a pregnant woman who couldn't walk far but was in a Pokémon competition with her husband.
+Ivy claims her ad was a joke, but she got lots of requests.
+This included a lawyer and a pregnant woman who couldn't walk far but was in a Pokémon competition with her husband.

 Selling your Pokémon Go account

+People have previously sold their high-level Pokémon Go accounts for well over £1,000.
 However, prices seem to have been cut dramatically, with sellers undercutting each other.
-This makes it unlikely you’ll be able to make big bucks selling your Pokémon Go account (unless you’ve got some seriously rare material on there).
+This makes it pretty unlikely for a Pokémon Go account to sell for loads of money.

-We need to point out that if you do decide to sell your account, you're at risk of having it disabled by Nicantic as it goes against their terms of service.
+We need to point out that if you do decide to sell your account, you're at risk of having it disabled by Niantic as it goes against their terms of service.

-You could make: ££s depending on your negotiation skills (or ask for free food!)
+You could make: Depends on your negotiation skills (or ask for free food).

-Sometimes on your quest to be the best (again, like no one ever was) you'll come across 'lure modules' at PokéStops, which a player can place to attract more wild Pokémon for 30 minutes.
+Sometimes on your quest to be the best (again, like no one ever was), you'll come across 'lure modules' at PokéStops.
+A player can place these to attract more wild Pokémon for 30 minutes.
 Lures will also be available to any other player at that stop.

-A lot of PokéStops are located at real-life locations such as pubs and cafes.
-Business owners are now trying to cash in on hungry Pokémon masters by paying people to place lures close to their premises in order to get more foot traffic through the door – smart!
+A lot of PokéStops are located in real-life locations such as pubs and cafes.
+Business owners have been known to cash in on hungry Pokémon masters by paying people to place lures close to their premises in order to get more foot traffic through the door.
+Smart!

-A restaurant in Covent Garden which doubles up as a PokéStop, has a designated 'lure employee' that, as the name suggests, is in charge of placing lures.
-They’ve also released a Pokémon-themed menu and are planning a 'Pokémon Go lure party' to attract more Pokémon and customers!
+A restaurant in Covent Garden, which doubles up as a PokéStop, reportedly had a designated 'lure employee' that, as the name suggests, was in charge of placing lures.
+They'd also released a Pokémon-themed menu and were planning a 'Pokémon Go lure party' to attract more Pokémon and customers.

-If your workplace is also a PokéStop, you could suggest that they too cash-in on the Pokémon craze by placing lures – which you will, of course, be happy to take care of for a little extra cash.
-Alternatively, mention it to a business owner and offer your services!
+If your workplace is also a PokéStop, you could suggest that they too cash in on the Pokémon craze by placing lures.
+When doing so, highlight that you'd be happy to take care of this for a little extra cash.
+Alternatively, mention it to a business owner and offer your services.

 There have also been instances of people setting up their own stalls at PokéStops, selling water on hot days, random Pokémon merch and more.
 Why not, eh?

-If you were a Pokémon lover back in the day, it's likely you had a serious card collection on the go.
-At the time, the rarest of cards were going for a fair bit of money, but since the rise of Pokémon Go, the value of some of these cards is due to hit the roof!
+If you were a Pokémon lover back in the day, it's likely you had a serious card collection.
+At the time, the rarest of cards were going for a fair bit of money.
+But since the rise of Pokémon Go, the value of some of these cards has hit the roof.

-Before the Pokémon Go craze began one of our readers, Cassandra, spent £15 on a box of Pokémon cards and sold a single rare card to pay for a holiday!
+Even before the Pokémon Go craze began, one of our readers, Cassandra, spent £15 on a box of Pokémon cards and sold a single rare card to pay for a holiday.

-Some papers are reporting extremely rare cards selling for tens of thousands now, so you could pay off your entire student loan with a single card!
-Although we imagine you have better things to spend your cash on, right?
+Some very valuable Pokémon cards are being sold for £60,000+ so, in theory, you could pay off your Student Loan with a single card.
+Although, these cards are exceptionally rare and we imagine you might have better things to spend your cash on...

 Become a Pokémon driver

-Bahri Takyuz from London charges £25 an hour to Pokémon and PokéStop hot-spots in the Capital, allowing trainers to visit more areas without traipsing all over the city.
+Bahri Takyuz from London charged £25 an hour to Pokémon and PokéStop hot spots in the capital, allowing trainers to visit more areas without traipsing all over the city.

-You'll need to have a good knowledge of the roads as well as any areas where rare Pokémon are said to inhabit, and you could even become an Uber driver and offer this as part of your service.
-Worth a shot, right?
+You'll need to have a good knowledge of the roads as well as any areas where rare Pokémon are said to inhabit.
+You could even become a paid driver and offer this as part of your service.
+Worth a shot!

-You don’t have to pimp your car up to look like Pikachu, but you may be able to charge more if you have Pokémon-themed decal…
+You may be able to charge more if you have Pokémon-themed decals...